Enterprise / Corporate Deployment How-To for IT Administrators

 | .NET Programmability Support for PowerPoint | Must be enabled in Microsoft Office (this is enabled by default in most installations) |

-Deploying the Office Timeline Add-in within a corporate environment
+B) Deploying the Office Timeline Add-in within a Corporate Environment

 To deploy Office Timeline across your organization, follow the instructions below.
 These steps apply whether you distribute via Intune, SCCM, or other enterprise deployment systems.